-You can also combine your sport and recreation degree with a range of other options, including health promotion or psychology.
+You can also combine your sport and recreation degree with a range of other options, including public and environmental health or psychology.
 Talk to us to discuss your plans.

 We will provide advice to help you select a suitable combination of papers each year, depending on your interests and majors.